Kelly's Heroes

 The First Threshold at 35 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This demonstrates the protagonist's commitment to Kelly and his squad cross the river and leave their unit behind, fully committing to the gold heist behind enemy lines.
 No turning back—they're AWOL and on their own mission., moving from reaction to action.

 The Collapse moment at 103 minutes (71% through) represents the emotional nadir.
 Here, Oddball's tanks are destroyed in the battle with the German Tigers.
 The crew is pinned down, outgunned, with no way to reach the bank.
-The heist seems finished, the gold lost., demonstrates the protagonist at their lowest point.
+The heist seems finished, the gold lost., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 113 minutes initiates the final act resolution at 79% of the runtime.
 Kelly has a breakthrough: make a deal with the German tank commander.
 Instead of fighting, they'll share the gold.
 A synthesis of American ingenuity and the absurdity of war., demonstrating the transformation achieved throughout the journey.